The Top Energy Industry Recruitment Trends for 2020

 Fig 13.
 Do energy professionals feel valued by their organisations?

-How can organisations improve their employer brand?
+How can the energy industry improve its employer brand?

 Organisations should take measures to ensure their current talent pool feel valued and aren’t tempted to jump ship to another sector with better opportunities.